 I think this casserole is really good as-is, so I would keep add-ins to a minimum.
 A little pinch of chili powder or something similar would be okay, but I would avoid adding proteins or vegetables to the casserole.
 It would mess with the consistency of the potatoes.

 Make-Ahead and Storing Instructions

 This casserole reheats absolutely beautifully, which is why it’s such a popular bring-along dish.

 - To make this cheesy potato casserole ahead of time: Assemble the casserole, cover it, and store in the fridge for up to two days, then bake as instructed.

 - You can also freeze this casserole!
 I recommend freezing it after baking it so the casserole is cooked and you just have to reheat it from a frozen state.
-It will keep in the freezer for three to six months, and you should reheat it in a 350˚F oven until it’s warmed through.
+It will keep in the freezer for 3 to 6 months, and you should reheat it in a 350°F oven until it’s warmed through.